bakame-php/stackwatch/docs/1.0/profiler.md

 You can optionally log profiling activity using any logger that implements `Psr\Log\LoggerInterface`.

-To enable this feature, you need to provide your instance to the <code>Profiler</code> constructor
+To enable this feature, you need to provide your instance to the `Profiler` constructor.
+Below an example using `Monolog`.

 ```php
 use Bakame\Stackwatch\Profiler;